luke-h1/fe-talk-2024/slides.md

   "enabled": true,
    "overides": {
      "cookie": "new-feature",
-     "value": "true"
+     "value": process.env.OVERRIDE_SECRET
    },
 }

 ```

 <!--
 Let's start by thinking about what we want to store.
-We want a name, some metadata about what it's used for, whether it's enabled and finally some way of manually enabling the feature flag (in this case a cookie).
+We need a name, some metadata about what it's used for, whether it's enabled and finally some way of manually enabling the feature flag (in this case a cookie).
 -->

 ---